smileboywtu/EmbeddedMonitor/README.md

 	# you have to install java run time environment.
 	# make sure you have install the mongo DB database.

-Here I will told you the special function of this project.
+Here I will tell you the special function of this project.

 ### About the LCD